-During 2010, the Compensation Committee met two times.
+The Compensation Committee met three times in 2012.

 Nominating and Corporate Governance Committee

 The Nominating and Corporate Governance Committee identifies and nominates members of the Board of Directors, develops and recommends to the Board of Directors a set of corporate governance principles applicable to it, and oversees the evaluation of the Board of Directors and management.